canro91/canro91.github.io/_posts/2022-12-22-TestingDuplicatedEmails.md

 }
 ```

 The `SendEmailCommandHandler` processes all requests to send an email.
 It grabs the input parameters, creates an `Email` class, and stores it using a repository.
-It uses the [MediatR library](https://github.com/jbogard/MediatR) to roll commands and command handlers.
+It uses the [free MediatR library](https://github.com/jbogard/MediatR) to roll commands and command handlers.

 Also, it parses the raw email addresses into a list of `Recipient` with the `CreateRecipients()` method.
 That's the method under test in our two tests.
 Here the `Recipient` and `EmailAddress` work like [Value Objects]({% post_url 2022-12-21-WhenToChooseValueObjects %}).